SamuelDesign928/RadiationIntensity/README.md

 1. Ensure you have Python installed along with the required libraries (`matplotlib`, `numpy`, `scipy`).
 2. Clone this repository to your local machine or copy and paste the code.
+3. Run the script using a Python interpreter:

+    ```bash
+    python gamma_radiation_intensity.py
+    ```

-3. The plot will be displayed, showing the data points, line of best fit, and relevant annotations.
+4. The plot will be displayed, showing the data points, line of best fit, and relevant annotations.

 ## Practical Experiment